Link: Apply now for The Blue Business® Plus Credit Card from American Express

-The Blue Business Plus Credit Card from American Express is almost too good to be true, given that the card has no annual fee, offers up to 2x transferable points per dollar spent, and gives you access to some other useful perks as well.
+The Blue Business Plus Credit Card from American Express is almost too good to be true, given that the card has no annual fee (Rates & Fees), offers up to 2x transferable points per dollar spent, and gives you access to some other useful perks as well.

 The Amex Blue Business Plus Credit Card earns 2x Membership Rewards points on everyday business purchases, and that applies to the first $50,000 spent per calendar year.
 You earn 1x points per dollar thereafter.